- Phenotype and genotype

 - Deletion = a base is taken out of the DNA sequence.

-- Addition/insertion and deletion mutations result in a frameshift mutation.
+- Single addition/insertion and deletion mutations result in a frameshift mutation.

 - Translocation = a stretch of DNA (a segment of a chromosome) breaks off, then reattaches somewhere else.